Altinity/clicktail/README.md

 honeytail is used to send log file data into Honeycomb.

-See https://honeycomb.io/docs/send-data/logs/ for the full documentation.
+See https://honeycomb.io/docs/send-data/agent/ for the full documentation and to download the latest version.

-## Download

-Download the latest version of honeytail from https://honeycomb.io/download/honeytail/latest

 ## Contributions